miranas11/ALBA/README.md

 ### Tools and Packages

+-   jwt (JSON Web Tokens): A compact, URL-safe means of representing claims to be transferred between two parties.
+It is used for authentication and authorization.
 -   bcrypt: A library to help you hash passwords.
 -   cors: A package for providing a Connect/Express middleware that can be used to enable CORS with various options.
 -   cookie-parser: Parse Cookie header and populate req.cookies with an object keyed by the cookie names.